tingyuansen/coding_essential_for_astronomers/README.md

 - Generate the lecture index
 - Create the `docs/lectures.json` metadata file

-## License

-[Add your license information here]

-## Contributing

-[Add contribution guidelines if applicable]

 ## Contact

-For questions or feedback, please contact Yuan-Sen Ting at The Ohio State University.
+For questions or feedback, please contact Yuan-Sen Ting [ting dot 74 at ohio dot edu] at The Ohio State University.